-The Company holds a regular meeting which consists only of independent outside Directors.
-Through the meeting, an exchange of opinions is facilitated among them, and it also serves as an opportunity for cooperation between outside Directors, full-time Audit & Supervisory Committee Members and Financial Auditors.
+The Company holds the Outside Directors' Meeting (外役会.
+Soto Yaku Kai) which consists of independent outside Directors only.
+Through the meeting, an open exchange of constructive opinions is facilitated among them, and it also serves as opportunities for direct communications with full-time Audit & Supervisory Committee Member and Financial Auditors.